-Walt Disney is an example of many diverse types of acknowledgements, many of which are actual in-park recognitions.
-These include homage to Disney's best "imaginers" who helped design some of the park's greatest rides and innovations, as well as names in windows on Main Street.
-The Lifetime Fred award, which honours employees who demonstrate the company's basic values of friendliness and dependability, is one of the most unique.
+Walt Disney is an example of many different types of acknowledgement, many of which are actual in-park recognitions.
+These include homage to Disney's best "imagineers" who helped design some of the park's greatest rides and innovations, as well as names in windows on Main Street.
+The

+Lifetime Fred award, which honours employees who demonstrate the company's basic values of friendliness and dependability, is one of the most unique.
 These various forms of recognition are what make Walt Disney's incentives programme so comprehensive and varied, and they keep employees engaged and motivated to achieve more.